 Tips for Managing Vegetable Intake and Blood Sugar Levels

-• Opt for Low-Glycemic Vegetables: Select vegetables with a low glycemic index, including leafy greens, broccoli, and bell peppers.
-These options have a minimal impact on blood sugar levels and provide essential nutrients.
+Focus on options like leafy greens, broccoli, zucchini, and bell peppers.
+These have a minimal impact on blood sugar while still providing essential nutrients.

 Frequently Asked Questions